 November 2002 Roy took Purple Reign to Scout, joining Chris Pool.

-The Northwestern Scout site was created by Chris Pool after he left
+sites, including the NU site Purple Wildcats.
+Purple Wildcats was created by Chris Pool after he left

 Rivals.
 Several people administered the site after Pool left, including